 About Sangfor Network Secure Next Generation Firewall (previously known as NGAF)

 Recognized in the Gartner Magic Quadrant for Network Firewalls as Visionary, Sangfor NGAF is the world's first AI-enabled, WAF-integrated next generation firewall (NGFW).

 Sangfor NGAF is powered by Sangfor Neural-X's threat intelligence and Engine Zero malware detection engine and fully correlates with Sangfor Endpoint Secure (EDR) and Cyber Command (NDR) to deliver robust threat detection and response capabilities.
 With Sangfor NGAF, organizations can secure their network from malicious intrusion and unknown zero-day attacks, eliminating over 99% of threats at the perimeter.
 NGAF can be installed on-premises as a network hardware firewall or on the cloud as a virtual firewall, compatible with Sangfor HCI or VMware ESXi.

-Visit the Sangfor NGAF product page to learn more about its features and capabilities, advantages, customer success stories, data sheets, and more.
+Visit the Sangfor NGAF product page to learn more about its features and capabilities, advantages, data sheets, and more.

 Sangfor Technologies is an APAC-based, leading global vendor specializing in Cyber Security, Cloud Computing, and IT Infrastructure.
 Founded in 2000 and publicly listed since 2018 (STOCK CODE: 300454.SZ), Sangfor employs 9,500 employees, operates 60 offices, and serves more than 100,000 customers worldwide, many of them Fortune Global 500 companies, governmental institutions, universities, and schools.
 Contact us to learn more about Sangfor’s solutions and let Sangfor make Your Digital Transformation Simpler and Secure.